thatlonelybugbear/token-warp/README.md

 ## Description

-A Foundry VTT module that helps prevent accidental map reveals by controlling token movement animation behavior.
+A **system agnostic** Foundry VTT module that helps prevent accidental map reveals by controlling token movement animation behavior.

 It also provides settings for: